dannsam/xenko-docs/manual/game-studio/game-settings.md

    ![Game settings](media/game-settings.png)

 ### Default scene

 You can have multiple scenes in your project.
-Xenko loads the default scene at runtime.
+The **default scene** is the scene Xenko loads at runtime.

 To set the default scene: